runtimeverification/wasm-semantics/media/202001-presentation-thesis-chalmers.md

 1. The tool: KWasm
-2. Steps towards proving WRC20:
+2. Finishing KWasm
     * Completing KWasm
     * Ewasm embedding
-    * Proofs and axioms
+3. Proofs and axioms
-3. Example: Proving the helper function
+     * Example: Proving the helper function
+     * Axiom engineering
 4. Discussion

 KWasm as a tool